alexanderkim11/den/README.md

 - Compile
     - Add sub-icon on sidebar icon to indicate success,failure, or pending
 - Deploy and Execute:
-    - **Reset Fee and private fee Fields when deploy or function is called (prevents users from accidently spending something they don't want to)**
     - **Add message if broadcasting fails**
     - Deploy Program
         - **Add fee estimation functionality**
-        - **Check if program has already been deployed on this network**
         - **Need better way to check if transaction fails due to low balance or fee not being large enough**
     - Deployed/Loaded Program:
         - Figure out how compressed and expanded inputs are connected/separated and rest when function is switched between compressed and expanded?
     - Figure out how to migrate leo.exe stuff to underlying snarkVM code for platform agnostic support?
 - REST API:
     - Figure out how to migrate leo.exe stuff to underlying snarkVM code for platform agnostic support?